Asteski/Windows-XAML-Styles/README.md

 ## File Explorer

-File Explorer styles are a hybrid of legacy and modern tooolbar areas, with additional tweaks for command bar like:
+File Explorer styles are a hybrid of legacy and modern toolbar areas, with additional tweaks for command bar like:
 - enforce transparency effect
 - reduced height
 - disabled border